varunjampani/varunjampani.github.io/_pages/home.md

 <!-- My research interests include 3D/4D Computer Vision and Machine Learning.
 Specifically, I am mainly interested in automatic 3D and 4D object understanding from internet image collections and videos leveraging both reconstruction and generation techniques.
 In addition, I also work on understanding and generating creative images such as visual metaphors, paintings etc. -->

+At Stability AI, we strive to advance the state-of-the-art in vision foundation models with diverse applications in understanding, reconstruction and generation tasks in both 2D and 3D.
+A central research question is how to train generative models that can act as generic yet powerful priors for the visual world around us.

 <!-- **_I am looking for motivated students for collaborations and internships.
 If interested, please drop me an email with your CV._** -->